IvanBoyadzhiev/SoftUniGitHubProject/README.md

 # SoftUniGitHubProject
-Demo project for SoftUni Fundamentals
+Demo project for SoftUni Fundamentals.I edited this on GitHub directly!